sabd-project/sabd-cli-python/README.md

 - use different gurbani databases such as GurbaniCD and SikhiToTheMax
 - have unicode gurmukhi output
 - wrap for windows and OSx
+- have some front end wizzards work on the outputs
+- create an interactive sabad picker

 ## Requirements